-An employee with a child with special needs requiring additional education and related services may be granted an education allowance for that child by the authorizing officer in lieu of the school-at-post, home study/private instruction, or school-away-from-post rate (Section 274.12c).
+*An employee with a child with special needs requiring additional education and related services may be granted an education allowance for that child by the authorizing officer in lieu of the school-at-post, home study/private instruction, or school-away-from-post rate (Section 274.12c).
 This benefit is available from birth to the 21st birthday for children that would fall under IDEIA if residing in the United States (see exception to upper age limitation for circumstances described in section 276.24) and for grades Kindergarten through 12 for children that would fall under Section 504 if residing in the United States.
 Attendance may be Away From Post when the necessary services required for the child's education are not available at post.
-(Interim eff.
-6/6/2010 TL:SR 735; final eff.
-7/4/2010 TL:SR-737)
+(Eff.
+09/01/2019 TL:SR-976)

-a.
+*a.
 The authorizing officer may authorize reimbursement for allowable expenses up to the maximum rate provided in SR 274.12c for the method chosen (currently $71,500 for "school at post" plus $4,100 for supplementary instruction or $71,500 for "home study/private instruction" including tutoring; and $87,900 for "school away from post" including, when necessary, educational consultant fees expended after assignment and prior to arrival at the foreign post of assignment, as well as after arrival at the foreign post of assignment).
 Documentation required:

-(1) Based on consultation with the agency's Medical Office, the employee must provide the authorizing official written evidence that the child meets the definition of a child with a disability under the IDEIA; and
+*(1) Based on consultation with the agency's Medical Office, the employee must provide the authorizing official written evidence that the child is eligible for a Special Needs Education Allowance (SNEA) under DSSR 271m; and

-(2) There must be a formal Individual Education Plan (IEP) or equivalent prepared by a professional medical or educational expert which delineates the educational services required to provide for the child's special needs.
-Reimbursement may only be for those services provided for in the IEP which are actually required, as opposed to those services which a parent or school may recommend as desirable.
+*(2) There must be an Individual Learning Plan (ILP) - or equivalent prepared by a qualified medical or educational professional which delineates the educational services required to provide for the child's special needs.
+Reimbursement may only be for those services provided for in the ILP, which are normally provided free of charge in U.S. public schools.
 For a child under age three, reimbursement is limited to those services provided for in the Individual Family Service Plan (IFSP) which are normally provided free of charge in U.S. public schools.
 (Eff.
 09/01/2019 TL:SR-976)

 --Expenses itemized in SR 277 based on selected method of education

---Rental of equipment (e.g., amplification and auditory devices) necessary for services required by the IEP or IFSP when not reasonably available at the school
+*--Rental of equipment (e.g., amplification and auditory devices) necessary for services required by the ILP or IFSP when not reasonably available at the school

---Purchase of software/tapes/cd or similar items is seldom allowable, but may be authorized when the item is necessary for required course work and has no application beyond that course.
-Purchase of any equipment that has broader use than for the required educational services is not allowable, such as computer hardware, cassette decks, tape and CD recorders/players.
+*--Purchase of software may be authorized when it is necessary for required course work and has no application beyond that course.
+Purchase of any equipment that has broader use than for the required educational services is not allowable, such as computer hardware.

---Summer school expenses are allowable only when actually required for the child's special need according to the IEP or IFSP and only when it is necessary for the child to have continuity of educational services.
+*--Extended School Year expenses are allowable only when actually required for the child's special need according to the ILP or IFSP.

 --Private individual tutoring in conjunction with attendance at post school may be authorized only when a service is educationally required and not available at the school attended.